FOREX-Dollar gains, eyes on G20, Bank of Canada

 "Although the BoC may not have wanted CAD to appreciate 13 percent over the past three months, the BoC probably won't want to challenge most of the key tenets of the new optimism that has made CAD the second strongest G10 currency in 2016," analysts from Canadian bank BMO said in a note.

-The Canadian dollar stood at C$1.2794 per U.S. dollar , not far from an overnight high of C$1.2750 - a level last seen in July.
-(Reporting by Ian Chua; Editing by Jane Merriman and John Stonestreet)
+The Canadian dollar stood at C$1.2782 per dollar, not far from an overnight high of C$1.2750 - a level last seen in July.
+(Reporting by Ian Chua; Editing by Eric Meijer and Jane Merriman)

 * EagleClaw's assets include over 375 miles of gas pipelines (Adds background)